-At the time of proposal submission, an eligible applicant must identify related instruction training providers.
+At the time of proposal submission, an eligible applicant must collaborate with and identify related instruction training providers.
 Related instruction training providers cannot be added after the proposal deadline.

 Below are two avenues for exploring potential related instruction training providers: